StakeSquid/ethereum-rpc-docker/docs/howto-arbitrum-archive.md

-How to bootstrap a Arbitrum archive node with Docker
+EASY: How to bootstrap a Arbitrum archive node in 3 steps
 ====